jacksleight/statamic-bard-mutator/docs/upgrade-2-0-to-3-0.md

 ---

-This update includes some fairly significant changes to the terminology and variables used in mutators, and all documentation and examples have been updated to use the new conventions.
+This update introduces some fairly significant changes to the terminology and variables used in mutators, and all documentation and examples have been updated to use the new conventions.
 However none of these changes are breaking, all existing mutators should continue to work exactly as before.

 The terminology changes are:

-* Mutators are now known as Plugins
+* Mutators are now known as plugins
-* The `$data` argument is now called `$item`
+* The `$data` object is now called `$item`
-* The `$meta` argument is now an object called `$info`
+* The `$meta` array is now an object called `$info`

 All documentation, examples and the rest of this upgrade guide use this new terminology.